Constraint Elimination Proof

 Single-Feature Adjacency

-Wobble compatibility demands pyrimidines adjacent, purines adjacent — forces UCAG ordering
+Wobble compatibility forces UCAG ordering which demands pyrimidines adjacent, purines adjacent.

 Research & Tools